-In the profiles sub-tab, you can enter a date range (it automatically has the last week's dates), select a student or one of your current classes, and click "Generate Reports" to see all the comprehension scores for individual sessions that fit your settings.
+In the Data Archive sub-tab, you can enter a date range (it automatically has the last week's dates), select a student or one of your current classes, and click "Generate Reports" to see all the comprehension scores for individual sessions that fit your settings.

 To create an Action Plan in the Action Plan sub-tab, click "New," then pick from the available assessments.
 A research-based form will walk you through considering your class's weak points as well as individual students, based on the standards breakdown.
 Set the cut-off filter at the top to focus in a little more.
 This Action Plan was developed in partnership with several successful turnaround schools in Dallas ISD, and has helped teams across the country to draw helpful conclusions and successfully strategize.

 Texas schools are deeply impacted by how they perform according to Texas Domain reports, which can be complex and time-consuming to calculate.
 ALL In Learning makes tracking Domain performance automatic.
 Now, when an admin designates an assessment for Domain reporting, teachers whose classes took that assessment will get to view their Domain 1 data.